 Te Puni Kōkiri the Ministry for Maori Development, leads māori public policy and strives to support māori to enjoy a better quality of life and achieve a sustainable level of success as individuals at home and globally.
 One of the the focus areas of the Ministry is to work collectively, He Toa Takitini, across the state sector, with Iwi and communities to improve outcomes for māori.
 Te Puni Kōkiri supports The People's Project and recognises that housing solutions and wellbeing can be achieved if we all work together to implement a whānau centered approach.

-Pinnacles Midlands Health Networks is working with The People's Project to connect people with quality primary healthcare services required to help them get treatment for any acute and long term conditions they may be facing.
-As the largest health network in Hamilton and the Waikato, PMHN is working to ensure better, sooner, more convenient healthcare for people throughout the region and helping them live healthier lives.
+Pinnacle Midlands Health Network is working with The People's Project to connect people with the quality primary healthcare services they need.
+As the largest health network in Hamilton and the Waikato, Pinnacle MHN is working to ensure better, sooner, more convenient healthcare throughout the region so people can get, and stay, healthy.

 Housing New Zealand supports The People’s Project by providing high quality, subsidised social housing to people in need for the duration of their need.
 It’s not just about getting a roof over people’s heads – we also work closely with other agencies to ensure our tenants have access to the support services they need to help them sustain their tenancy.